flowersteam/adtool_legacy/README.md

-Searching the configuration space of complex systems is often done manually, i.e., by a human who individually identifies interesting patterns or behaviors of the system.
-Automated Discovery Tool thus assists in automating this _exploratory phase_ of researching a new system which is theorized to be capable of interesting, yet unknown behavior.
+Searching the configuration space of complex systems is often done manually, i.e., by a human who individually identifies interesting patterns or behaviors of the system. adtool thus assists in automating this _exploratory phase_ of researching a new system which is theorized to be capable of interesting, yet unknown behavior.
 This is the case for many projects in the natural sciences and elsewhere.
 For example, physicists and chemists may use the